 If sarcoidosis affects your lungs then you should have an influenza immunisation each year.

-As many as 2 in 3 people with sarcoidosis do not need any specific treatment.
+Many people with sarcoidosis do not need any specific treatment.
 Their sarcoidosis will get better of its own accord over the following two to five years.
-In about 1 in 3 people with sarcoidosis, it becomes persistent (chronic) and may require treatment.
+However, for some people with sarcoidosis, it becomes persistent (chronic) and may require treatment.
 Someone with sarcoidosis can (rarely) be severely affected and may die.
 This is usually due to severe involvement of the lungs, leading to respiratory failure.

 Further reading and references